Rethink Robotics

 Rethink Robotics (formerly Heartland Robotics, Inc.) is a robotics company co-founded by Rodney Brooks and Ann Whittaker in 2008.
-Rethink Robotics is now part of the HAHN Group.
+In 2018 the assets of Rethink Robotics were bought by the German automation specialist HAHN Group.
+In 2021 Rethink Robotics joined the United Robotics Group GmbH.

 Rethink Robotics has won awards and has been an Edison Awards finalist.

 History

 Rethink Robotics was founded in 2008 as a startup aiming to create low-cost robots.
 In 2012, they released the robot Baxter.
 In 2015, they released a smaller and more flexible counterpart to Baxter, Sawyer, that was designed to perform smaller, more detailed tasks.

 In 2016, they released their collaborative robots (cobots) worldwide.
 These robots were designed to be easy to set up and work alongside, rather than replace, humans in factory environments.

 In October 2018, Rethink Robotics ceased operations and sold off its assets.
 Other companies picked up support for the robots.